Kaholo/kaholo-plugin-google-cloud-iam/README.md

 Get the project's IAM policy.

 ## Parameters
-1. Service Account Credentials (Vault) **Required If Not In Settings** - Service account credentials [Learn More](https://cloud.google.com/docs/authentication/production)
+1. Service Account Credentials (Vault) **Required If Not In Settings** - A Vaulted JSON document containing Google Cloud Service Account credentials as provided by GCP.
+[Learn More](https://cloud.google.com/docs/authentication/production)
-2. Project (Autocomplete) **Required If Not In Settings** - Project name [Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+2. Project (Autocomplete) **Required If Not In Settings** - Project name.
+[Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 ## Method: List Service Accounts
-List all service accounts in the specified project
+List all service accounts in the specified project.

 ## Parameters
-1. Service Account Credentials (Vault) **Required If Not In Settings** - Service account credentials [Learn More](https://cloud.google.com/docs/authentication/production)
+1. Service Account Credentials (Vault) **Required If Not In Settings** - A Vaulted JSON document containing Google Cloud Service Account credentials as provided by GCP.
+[Learn More](https://cloud.google.com/docs/authentication/production)
-2. Project (Autocomplete) **Required If Not In Settings** - Project name [Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+2. Project (Autocomplete) **Required If Not In Settings** - Project name.
+[Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 ## Method: List Roles
-List all predefined google IAM roles and all custom roles in the specified project.
+List all predefined Google IAM roles and all custom roles in the specified project.

 ## Parameters
-1. Service Account Credentials (Vault) **Required If Not In Settings** - Service account credentials [Learn More](https://cloud.google.com/docs/authentication/production)
+1. Service Account Credentials (Vault) **Required If Not In Settings** - A Vaulted JSON document containing Google Cloud Service Account credentials as provided by GCP.
+[Learn More](https://cloud.google.com/docs/authentication/production)
-2. Project (Autocomplete) **Required If Not In Settings** - Project name [Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+2. Project (Autocomplete) **Required If Not In Settings** - Project name.
+[Learn More](https://cloud.google.com/resource-manager/docs/creating-managing-projects)